 The sun can destroy your sanitizer by causing it to evaporate before it can clean your water.
 You can’t exactly move your pool inside, but you can add a pool stabilizer to counter the sun’s effects, and keep your chlorine levels, well, stable.

-Also known as pool conditioner or simply pool stabilizer, you can buy this chemical additive as either liquid or granules.
+Also known as pool conditioner, chlorine pool stabilizer, or chlorine stabilizer you can buy this chemical additive as either liquid or granules.

 It’s also often called cyanuric acid, a chemical that may be included in chlorine tablets or sticks (called trichlor) or shock (called dichlor).
 When they’re mixed together in shock or tablets, the resulting product is called stabilized chlorine.